This notice gives you information about how we use your personal data, and the rights that you have in your data.

 To the extent permitted by law, we may monitor electronic communications for the purposes of ensuring compliance with our legal and regulatory obligations and internal policies.
 This processing is necessary for the legitimate interest of managing our business and compliance obligations.

-We use information from our Client Relationship Management (‘CRM’) systems to monitor your engagement with our digital content in accordance with our Cookies Policy for the legitimate interest of informing and improving the service we provide to you and future product and service development.
+We use information from our client relationship management (CRM) system to monitor your engagement with our digital content in accordance with our Cookies Policy for the legitimate interest of informing and improving the service we provide to you, and future product and service development.

 We process:

-Such processing is necessary for the legitimate interest of promoting and growing our business and improving our services.
+Such processing is necessary for the legitimate interest of promoting and developing our business and improving our services.

 We use information from our CRM system to monitor your engagement with our digital content in accordance with our Cookies Policy for the legitimate interest of informing and improving the service we provide to you, and future product and service development.